Can You Buy Treasury Bonds (T-Bills) on E*TRADE?

 Charles Schwab as a Substitute

-Schwab also carries funds that invest in Treasury securities.
-Its ETF lineup is nearly the same as E*Trade’s, while the mutual fund selection varies slightly, especially when it comes to no-load, no-transaction-fee options.
-Schwab’s mutual fund screener, accessible under the "Research" tab, makes it possible to search for government bond funds with no loads and no transaction fees.
+Schwab also offers funds that hold Treasury securities.
+ETF selections are nearly identical to E*TRADE’s, while mutual fund choices differ somewhat, especially in no-load, no-transaction-fee funds.
+Schwab’s mutual fund screener, found under the "Research" tab, allows searches for government bond funds with no loads and no transaction fees.

 FundEffective MaturityReturn Since Inception